 A total of 321 surveys over fifteen years met the minimum criteria for visibility and are included in this synopsis (Table 2).
 Surf smelt and herring in general were observed beginning in May and are present until October.
 For surf smelt, the majority of fish observed were juveniles prior to 2013.
 After 2013 fish size appears to increase, and dramatically in the last five years (Figure 2).
 Shoal size for surf smelt changed significantly with year (P<0.001; Figure 3, Table 4 and 5).
-In contrast, herring shoal size differed significantly with year (P<0.05; Table 3), but appears to decrease (Figure 3).
+In contrast, herring shoal size differed significantly with year (P<0.05; Table 3), with juvenile herring consistently appearing in June on odd years but not until July in even years.
+Overall herring numbers appear to decrease (Figure 3).
 Herring fish size consistently increased by month annually, but over the course of the 15 years of surveys became smaller.
-In contrast, sand lance were observed most months of the year appearing as early as March and staying thru November.
+In contrast, sand lance were most months of the year appearing as early as March and staying thru November.
 The majority of sand lance were also juvenile (less than 120mm).
 Sand lance fish shoal size was variable, but not significantly different with year (P<0.60 Figure 2-3, Table 4).
 While not significant, it the sand lance shoal size tended to decrease in the last five years.